frequenz-floss/frequenz-sdk-python/docs/user-guide/glossary.md

 [Components](#component) of the same category have the same characteristics (for example offer the same set of [metrics](#metric)).

+Examples of categories are meters, inverters or batteries.

+A category can be further divided into types.
+For instance, PV inverters and battery inverters are types under the inverter category.

 #### Battery

 A storage system for electrical energy.